-The study also found that many cashiers work evening and over night shifts.
-The likelihood of accidents increases after 10 pm as due the incidences of vandalism and theft.
+The study also found that many cashiers work evening and overnight shifts.
+The likelihood of accidents increases after 10 p.m. as do the incidences of vandalism and theft.
 Because of this, insurance companies raised the insurance rates of cashiers and clerks from the low range to the middle range.

 Cashiers and those in any occupation can lower their insurance rates by asking for discounts from their car insurance companies.
 Things like student discounts, anti-theft devices, good driver discounts, and multiple policies can reduce the rate of monthly insurance premiums.